 However, there will be an option for user to choose additional fields to be displayed, or hide existing fields in the list.
+If “NRIC/FIN” is selected for display, only the last 5 characters of “NRIC/FIN” shall be displayed in result list. (e.g. XXXX9941D).
+If “Reference No.” is selected for display, only the last 5 characters of “Reference No.” shall be displayed in result list. (xxxx1234)

 If a grid or table cell is too small to display the full content, only partial information will be shown.
 However full content will be displayed in a tooltip whenever user mouse over on that field.